 Supporters: Look at the number of users who have requested an idea either directly by voting on or creating the idea, or indirectly when Sales or Support captures their feedback for the idea.

 Feedback: Feedback on individual ideas is the details internal teams have captured on behalf of users through the Contributor Sidebar.
 This gives you the qualitative data around users' specific pain points and desired solutions on a particular idea.
 Learn more.

-Segments: While supporters can be a good first indicator, for many companies all users are not created equal.
+Segments (Premium plan): While supporters can be a good first indicator, for many companies all users are not created equal.
 You need to see which ideas your top tier customers have requested, or which ones represent accounts with the most MRR.
 Using Segments allows you to see which ideas are important to specific groups of customers.
 Learn more.